People with felony records can now vote in Nebraska — and it could help tip the balance in November

 OMAHA, Neb. — (AP) — Nebraska's top election official had no authority to strip voting rights from people convicted of a felony, the state Supreme Court ruled Wednesday in a decision that could add hundreds of new voters to the rolls and potentially help tip the balance on Nov.
 5.

-Evnen in July had ordered county election officials in Nebraska to reject the voter registrations of those with felony convictions, citing an opinion from the state attorney general.
-That opinion, which Evnen had requested, deemed as unconstitutional a law passed this year by the Legislature immediately restoring the voting rights of people who have completed the terms of their felony sentences.
+In July, Evnen had ordered county election officials to reject voter registrations from those with felony convictions, citing an opinion from the state attorney general.
+That opinion, which Evnen had requested, deemed as unconstitutional a law passed this year by the Legislature immediately restoring the voting rights of those who complete the terms of their felony sentences.

+“Patty and Selma at the Department of Motor Vehicles may not be constitutional scholars, but they know that they are expected to follow the law,” Justice Lindsey Miller-Lerman wrote in Wednesday's ruling, using names that appear to reference the older sisters of Marge Simpson from the animated TV show “The Simpsons.”

+Evnen released a statement following the ruling saying he had reversed his earlier order to county election officials.
+Hilgers simply said he appreciated the court's clarification.

-Nebraska overall is heavily Republican but is one of only two states — the other is Maine — that apportions its Electoral College votes by congressional district.
+Nebraska is heavily Republican overall but is one of two states — the other is Maine — that apportions its Electoral College votes by congressional district.
 The Omaha-area district has twice awarded its one vote to Democratic presidential candidates — to Barack Obama in 2008 and again to Joe Biden in 2020.
-In a 2024 presidential race shown by polling to be a dead heat, a single electoral vote could determine who wins.
+In a 2024 presidential race shown by polling to be a dead heat, a single electoral vote could be decisive.

-Registered Republicans outnumber Democrats in the district by more than 13,000 following a redrawing of the borders in 2021.
+Registered Republicans outnumber Democrats in the district by more than 13,000 following a 2021 redrawing of the boundaries.
 But the district also has nearly 114,000 independent and third-party voters.
 In 2020, Biden bested former President Donald Trump there by more than 22,000 votes.

 Democratic presidential nominee Kamala Harris and Democratic groups have spent millions there to secure the precious electoral vote — far more than Trump and Republican groups.

 Nebraska also has competitive races for one U.S. Senate seat and the 2nd District’s U.S. House seat.
-Two-term Republican Sen. Deb Fischer faces her strongest challenge yet in independent candidate Dan Osborn, a former union leader who has eschewed both major parties.
-In the House race, Republican Rep. Don Bacon is running against Democratic state Sen. Tony Vargas in a rematch of the 2022 election, which Bacon narrowly won with 51% of the vote.
+Two-term Republican Sen. Deb Fischer faces a strong challenge from independent candidate Dan Osborn, a former union leader who eschewed both major parties.
+In the House race, Republican Rep. Don Bacon is running against Democratic state Sen. Tony Vargas in a rematch of a 2022 contest that Bacon narrowly won.

-The attorney general's opinion said that the 2024 law allowing people with felony convictions to vote violated the state constitution’s separation of powers and that only the state Board of Pardons under the control of the executive branch could restore voting rights through pardons.
-Pardons are exceedingly rare in Nebraska.
-Evnen, Hilgers and Gov. Jim Pillen make up the three-member Board of Pardons, and all three are Republicans.
+The attorney general's opinion said the 2024 law allowing people with felony convictions to vote violated the state constitution’s separation of powers, because only the state Board of Pardons under the control of the executive branch could restore voting rights through rarely-issued pardons.
+Evnen, Hilgers and Gov. Jim Pillen — all Republicans — make up the three-member Pardons Board.

-But the justices diverged wildly in separate writings on whether they believe both voting-rights laws are constitutional.
+But the justices diverged wildly on whether they believe both voting-rights laws are constitutional.
 Several justices said the court should not reach a conclusion, while two of its most conservative members — Justices Jeffrey Funke and John Freudenberg — said they would find them unconstitutional.

-Miller-Lerman disagreed in a scathing retort, saying that to find the laws unconstitutional could disenfranchise 59,000 Nebraska residents who have been eligible to vote under the 2005 law for nearly two decades and that such a finding would consolidate power in the executive branch.
+Miller-Lerman disagreed in a scathing retort, saying that to find the laws unconstitutional could disenfranchise 59,000 Nebraska residents who have been eligible to vote since the 2005 law passed and that such a finding would consolidate power in the executive branch.

 “For so long, I was uncertain if my voice would truly count under this law,” Spung said in a statement.
 “Today’s decision reaffirms the fundamental principle that every vote matters.”